 What to Serve it With

 This is such a neutral recipe, it can really be served alongside any entree.
 I sometimes make it alongside roasted broccolini for more color.
-Also serve with a fish fry, mostaccioli, cube steak or brined chicken.
+Also serve with a fish fry, mostaccioli, cube steak or roast chicken using my chicken brine recipe.

 Leftovers & Freezing